Windhoek Declaration: The symbolic value of the Windhoek Declaration for Africans

 The personal commitment of a few African diplomats in Paris (UNESCO), Geneva (ECOSOC) and New York (UN General Assembly) has been crucial to the success of the Windhoek process.
 They were those who put forward and defended in these intergovernmental fora the suggestion made at Windhoek by journalists to establish World Press Freedom Day annually celebrated on May 3.
 They were also those who sponsored a draft resolution to the UNESCO General Conference intended to endorse the Windhoek Declaration.
-This African initiative has opened the path to the four other Declarations of Alma Ata, Santiago, Sana’a and Sofia to be adopted without objection.
-For the Ambassador of Niger Lambert Messan, president in 1995 of the UNESCO African Group, “the Windhoek Declaration is the African contribution to the edifice of human rights”.
+This African initiative has opened the path to the four other Declarations of Alma Ata, Santiago, Sanaa and Sofia to be adopted without objection.
+For the Ambassador of Niger Lambert Messan, president in 1995 of the UNESCO African Group, "the Windhoek Declaration is the African contribution to the edifice of human rights".